mateowoetam/ASCII-terminal-clock/README.md

-A Python script that displays an ASCII-style clock in the terminal
+A Shell script that displays an ASCII-style clock in the terminal

 ## How it works:
-It imports the 'time' and 'os' from the system, clears the terminal, reads the current time, formats the time into ASCII with a given representation, and prints the clock, repeating every second to stay on track.
+It checks the system time, clears the terminal, reads the current time, formats the time into ASCII with a given representation, and prints the clock, repeating every second to stay on track.
 - The script is also able to display seconds when edited.
 - to run 24h format the time should be set like that in the system